 - earthing bedsheet

-- private: unplug and turn off as much electricity in and around the room as possible at the breaker, switch, and appliance.
+- basic: unplug and turn off as much electricity in and around the room as possible at the breaker, switch, and appliance.
 For example, if a heater is needed, turn off power to the darkroom and run an extension cord from another room.
 This gets power out of the walls and brings it into the room at only one point, away from the bed.

 - easily darkened windows